EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * If METH_CORR mod 4 equals 1 or 3, C_U is omitted, otherwise C_U is not omitted.

-* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite.
-Let G_Y be the x-coordinate of the ephemeral public key.
+* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite and format it as a COSE_Key.
+Let G_Y be the 'x' parameter of the COSE_Key.

 * Choose a connection identifier C_V and store it for the length of the protocol.